Keycloak multi-tenancy architecture

 Promising alternative for Keycloak v25

-Keycloak v25 will introduce a concept of organization within the kingdoms that will act as tenants.
+Keycloak v25 will introduce a concept of organization within the realms that will act as tenants.

 The organization concept reinforces partitioning within a deployment.
 Tenants containing users can be grouped within an organization.
 Creating several organizations within a single realm will be possible, adding more depth to realms.